MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/images.md

 - [`Fill`](xref:Xamarin.Forms.Aspect.Fill) - Stretches the image to completely and exactly fill the display area.
 This may result in the image being distorted.
 - [`AspectFill`](xref:Xamarin.Forms.Aspect.AspectFill) - Clips the image so that it fills the display area while preserving the aspect (ie. no distortion).
-- [`AspectFit`](xref:Xamarin.Forms.Aspect.AspectFit) - Letterboxes the image (if required) so that the entire image fits into the display area, with blank space added to the top/bottom or sides depending on the whether the image is wide or tall.
+- [`AspectFit`](xref:Xamarin.Forms.Aspect.AspectFit) - Letterboxes the image (if required) so that the entire image fits into the display area, with blank space added to the top/bottom or sides depending on whether the image is wide or tall.

 Images can be loaded from a [local file](#Local_Images), an [embedded resource](#embedded-images), or [downloaded](#Downloading_Images).